 Seth Cox asked who would verify that the location priority order had been followed, including whether existing rights-of-way, railroads, and freeway routes had been considered before residential areas.

 Bryce Armstrong stated that staff would likely review that issue.
-He explained that if an applicant proposed a line through a residential zone, staff would require justification explaining why the other preferred locations were not feasible and would make a determination based on that information.
+He explained that if an applicant proposed a line through a residential zone, staff would require justification explaining why the other preferred locations were not feasible.

 Seth Cox asked about the May 2025 ordinance amendment referenced in the presentation and requested more information about what had changed and why.